LAION-AI/Open-Assistant/docs/docs/architecture/inference.md

       for any other currently pending messages in the chat to `inference.MessageState.cancelled`.
-   3. After updating the `message` table, we create a RedisQueue for this specific message and enque the message.
+   3. After updating the `message` table, we create a RedisQueue for this specific message and enqueue the message.
    4. Finally, we return an `inference.MessageRead` (a Pydantic model) to the client.
 This is the object contains the needed `message_id`.